HostReady

 Can I count finishing and furniture as costs?

 Yes, but only in PIT on general rules or in company CIT, not in ryczalt.
-Finishing is depreciated over 10 years (10% per year) as modernisation, furniture over 5 years (20% per year).
+Note: since 2023 there is a ban on depreciating residential units (this also covers the fit-out of the unit), both in PIT and CIT.
+You can, however, deduct and depreciate furniture and equipment (typically over 5 years, 20% per year).
 On ryczalt you do not deduct any costs.

 What about a loan, which bank will accept STR income?